free-audio/clap/spec.rst

 ``CLAP_EVENT_PARAM_SET`` event must be sent to the host, using ``host->events(host, plugin, events);`` so the host can record the automation.

-When a parameter is modified by an other parameter, for example imagine you have a parameter modulating "absolutely" an other one through an XY mapping.
+When a parameter is modified by an other parameter (this is discouraged), for example imagine you have a parameter modulating "absolutely" an other one through an XY mapping.
 The host should record the modulation source but not the modulation target.
 To do that the plugin uses ``clap_event_param->is_recordable``.